Ridlock9090/terraform-portfolio-project/README.md

 ## Conclusion

 Understanding the directory structure and key files of a Node.js project, particularly with Next.js, helps maintain clarity and organization in development.
 Each directory and file serves a specific purpose, contributing to the overall functionality and manageability of the application.

+---

+You can reach me @ ridlock@gmail.com

+or add me up on LinkedIn: www.linkedin.com/in/ken-ong9090

+or on Discord: user: ridlock6090